andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - Select your Subscription ("Azure Pass...")
 - Select the previously created resource group
 - Give your virtual machine a name, e.g. "MyDSVM"
-- As regiom, select "(Asia Pacific) East Asia"
+- As region, select "(Asia Pacific) East Asia"
 - Skip all following options until "Administrator account"
 - Select "Password" instead of "SSH public key"
 - Enter a username (Note: you cannot use standard names like "admin")